charanjotkaur088-eng/Induction-programme-/README.md

  - Er.Rakesh Kumar ~ GNDEC Alumnus(Batch 1991), ADC Ludhiana.
  - The event conculded with a Vote of Thanks by Dr. K.S Maan.
  # Day 2 ( August 1 , 2025 )
+## from exploring values to assessing skills , the day was packed with purpose!
+## Expert talk :
+- Dr. Priya Darshni on “Universal Human Values - 1"

+- Dr. Arvind Dhingra on student development via STEP & TAC

+- Dr. Arashdeep Singh on “Food: A Pivotal Role in Student’s Overall Wellness".
+English & Maths Proficiency Tests were conducted for all streams to assess foundational skills.
+Buddy4Study team guided students on scholarship opportunities for 1st year.
+Together, we continue shaping a journey of purpose, learning, and well-being!
+- # Day 3 (2 August 2025)
+- ## A day full of inspiration, interaction, and introspection for our CSE & IT freshers!

+- Dr. Jaswinder Singh (renowned for JaswinS Lab on Wheels) brought Physics & Maths to life through fun, simplified experiments and demonstrations.

+- Dr. Priya Darshni continued with “Universal Human Values - 1”, enriching young minds with clarity and purpose.

+- Chief Guest: S. Gurcharan Singh Grewal, Secretary- SGPC encouraged students with his motivating words.

+- Interactive discussion sessions followed, where students reflected on their English & Maths proficiency test results from Day 3.
+## Learning, laughter, and self-discovery — all rolled into one powerful day!
+- As Day-3 was little exuasting for me because there where continous presentations by profs although I was hungry.